 Prevent and Manage Food Waste and Food Loss

-Steps have been initiated to prevent and manage food waste and food loss through regulatory support and platform to connect to donors and organisations that distribute food to the needy.
+Steps have been initiated to prevent and manage food waste and food loss through regulatory support and platform to connect to donors and organizations that distribute food to the needy.

 Promote Hygienic Street Food and Local Food Culture